Chelsea vs Leicester: Predicted line-ups and team news tonight

 Team news

-Chelsea could be without Kai Havertz and Timo Werner after recent hamstring injuries.
+Chelsea could be without Kai Havertz and Mateo Kovacic, while Timo Werner has been ruled out after a recent hamstring injury.

 Predicted line-ups